ni/nimble/CONTRIBUTING.md

 To enable linting and formatting during development, install the recommended VS Code extensions.
 The list of recommended VS Code extensions can be found in `.vscode/extensions.json`.

 The default formatter for the workspace should be already configured by `.vscode/settings.json`.
 To configure it manually go to `File >> Preferences >> Settings >> Workspace >> Text Editor >> Default Formatter` and select `Prettier ESLint`.
 The `Prettier ESLint` option assumes that the recommended VS Code extensions are installed.

-The workspace configuration file also specifies that the formatter should be run on a file when it is saved.
-If you want to disable this, the option is `File >> Preferences >> Settings >> Workspace >> Text Editor >> Format On Save`.
-Or to modify it directly in `.vscode/settings.json`, set `editor.formatOnSave` to `false`.
+You may wish to have the formatter run every time you save a file.
+This would help ensure you don't forget to run the formatter and end up with a failing PR build.
+If you want this behavior, turn it on in your user settings: `File >> Preferences >> Settings >> User >> Text Editor >> Format On Save`.
+We leave this option unset in the workspace settings so that it does not override the user setting.

 ### Watch scripts for development